 Is Carbon Worth the Upgrade?

-There are many options when it comes to upgrades, from less costly upgrades like a new handlebar or seat to more expensive upgrades such as replacing your wheels or switching your drivetrain from 2x10 to 1x11.
+There are many options for upgrades, from less costly upgrades like a new handlebar or seat to more expensive upgrades such as replacing your wheels or switching your drivetrain from 2x10 to 1x11.
 Most upgrades are born from the idea that less weight is better, and we tend to agree as long as it doesn't come at the cost of performance.
-There are some major components that you can replace to lighten your rig, but what about the frame?
-We feel that the majority of bike owners out there are going to do a full upgrade in the form of a completely new bike, but there are riders out there that will replace just a frame.
+There are some components that you can replace with top-ranked bike gear to lighten your rig, but what about the frame?
+We feel that most bike owners out there will do a full upgrade in the form of a completely new bike, but there are riders out there that will replace just a frame.
 This article will speak to both groups of riders about whether upgrading to a carbon frame or upgrading from an aluminum bike to a new carbon bike is worth the cost.

 In truth, if we tested the strength of the same frame built from carbon and aluminum, you would see that carbon fiber frames are much stronger per pound in terms of both stress tests and impact tests.